prevention-icon

 ULTIMATE GUIDE TO STORED PRODUCT PESTS

 It can be frustrating to find tiny insects crawling around your kitchen pantry and helping themselves to your food before you’ve had a chance to enjoy it yourself.
-Known as stored product pests, many of them enter your home through contaminated packaged products, making a mess, spoiling your food and sometimes even damaging furniture and clothing.
-Even worse, some of them can fly, spreading the outbreak and cause a major nuisance.
+Many of stored product pests enter your home through contaminated packaged products, making your pantry pests a mess, spoiling your food and sometimes even damaging furniture and clothing.
+Even worse, some can fly, spreading the outbreak and causing a significant nuisance.

-If you’re experiencing an invasion of stored product pests in your home or business, we discuss the seven most common ones you’re most likely to encounter, as well as how to prevent and prevente them for good.
+If you’re experiencing an invasion of stored product pests in your home or business, we discuss the seven most common ones you’re most likely to encounter and how to prevent them permanently.

 What questions will this article answer?